Psychology

 Danny Cuda

-Danny Cuda is a fully registered Psychologist with the Psychology Board of Australia and a Member of the Australian Psychological Society.
-He is also a registered Personal Trainer with Fitness Australia.
-Danny has worked in a variety of contexts over the past 16 years; forensics, adolescent mental health, and private practice.
-He completed his 4-year Bachelor of Psychology degree at James Cook University and graduated in 2000, and subsequently completed his 2-year internship in a forensic setting.
-Danny maintains a high standard of practice via continued professional development and has completed the Master of Counselling program at the University of New England.
+Danny has been in the field of psychology for over 20 years, and has worked in a variety of settings, including forensics, adolescent mental health, and private practice.
+Danny completed a 4-year Bachelor of Psychology degree at James Cook University, graduating in 2000, followed by a 2-year internship in a forensic setting.
+Danny later completed the Master of Counselling program at the University of New England in 2021 and meets all professional obligations through continued professional development.

 Marlene Anderson